Zenika/spring-workshop/Slides/05_spring_mvc.md

 ## Spring Web MVC

-- Spring Web MVC is the web framework of the Spring ecosystem which implements the MVC pattern
+- Spring Web MVC is the web framework implementation of the MVC pattern in the Spring ecosystem
 - Widely used for fully server-based Java web applications (Struts, JSP, templating engines...)
 - But also ideal for lighter REST based backends !